 Research organizations that act proactively can bridge this naturally occurring tech transfer chasm by understanding the differences between the two types of organizations, communicating in a way that industry understands, and focusing on what is important to industry.

-Identifying and implementing strategies to achieve tech transfer success is the subject of our new webinar, Proactively and Strategically Managing Innovation: Creating the Efficient and Effective Technology Transfer Office.
-In this 55-minute free webinar, developed for tech transfer professionals and now available for viewing through the in-depth insights section of our website, you’ll learn how to:
+Identifying and implementing strategies to achieve tech transfer success is the subject of our new webcast, Proactively and Strategically Managing Innovation: Creating the Efficient and Effective Technology Transfer Office.
+In this 55-minute free webcast, developed for tech transfer professionals and now available for viewing through the in-depth insights section of our website, you’ll learn how to:

 Bridge the tech transfer chasm

 Strategically manage your research organization’s IP

 Develop a phased approach to accomplish your goals

 Allow me to elaborate on a few of these items here.